Follow the steps

 You should contact MPI early in the export planning process to discuss your proposed export and prospective application.
 You may seek, at this pre-application stage, an indication of any concerns MPI could have about the proposed export and find out what information MPI may need as part of the application process.

-Note that New Zealand doesn't allow the exporting of livestock for slaughter, unless an exemption is granted by the MPI Director-General.
+Note that New Zealand doesn't allow the export of livestock by sea for any reason (no exemptions) or export for slaughter by air, unless an exemption is granted by the MPI Director-General.

 To obtain an Animal Welfare Export Certificate you need to: